-The Company has a three-pronged strategy on the projects it is directly operating, which consists of: (i) advancing exploration (geologic mapping, sampling, drill target definition and drilling) at the Condor Project and advancing exploration (geologic mapping, sampling and target definition) at the Chalapo and Cascas Projects; (ii) continuing its evaluation of its other early exploration concessions to ensure that resources are focused on advancing projects with the greatest merit; and (iii) seeking partners or other opportunities for the concessions, similar to the agreements with BHP, Anglo American and JOGMEC for their earn-in and joint venture projects, or eventually returning such projects to the Government of Ecuador if they do not meet the Company's evaluation thresholds.
+The Company has a three-pronged strategy on the projects it is directly operating, which consists of: (i) advancing exploration (geologic mapping, sampling, drill target definition and drilling) at the Condor Project and advancing exploration (geologic mapping, sampling and target definition) at the Chalapo and Cascas Projects; (ii) continuing its evaluation of its other early exploration concessions to ensure that resources are focused on advancing projects with the greatest merit; and (iii) seeking partners or other opportunities for the concessions, similar to the earn-in agreements previously announced by the Company, or eventually returning such projects to the Government of Ecuador if they do not meet the Company's evaluation thresholds.
+Following the notice from BHP on July 11, 2022, that it was exercising its right to cease making certain payments and funding expenditures for the Tarqui Project, the Company will seek an alternative partner for Tarqui as well as conduct internal evaluations to determine the future of the project.

-The Company continues to focus its financial resources and field efforts on the known deposits and exploration targets at its Condor Project (Camp, Los Cuyes and Prometedor at Condor North for gold; and at El Hito and Wanwintza Alto for copper).
+The Company continues to focus its financial resources and field efforts on the known deposits and exploration targets at its Condor Project (Camp, Los Cuyes and Prometedor at Condor North for gold, and El Hito and Wanwintza Alto for copper).
 The focus of this work is to explore for additional higher-grade gold and silver resources to enhance the mine plan developed in the 2021 Condor North PEA and to advance exploration of highly prospective copper mineralization at El Hito and Wanwintza Alto.
-In parallel, BHP and Anglo American, as operators, continue to fund and advance the Tarqui (BHP) and Pegasus (Anglo American) projects while the Company is the operator for JOGMEC on the Orquideas Project.
+In parallel, Anglo American, as operator, continue to fund and advance the Pegasus project while the Company is the operator for JOGMEC on the Orquideas Project.
 Anglo American, due to COVID-19, curtailed its field programs in 2020/2021 at Pegasus.
 However, they have now restarted project field activities with a view to commencing drilling a 5,000-metre program in the second half of 2022.